 In addition to food, it is essential to be well supplied with fluid - you have constantly hydrate to avoid unwanted side effects.
 Some unwritten rule is that you must bring 1.5 litters of water per day per crew member.
 You can always replenish your groceries when visiting places with shops.

 What to look for when sailing with children?

-Sailing is definitely one of the activities that not only children but also adults easily fall in love with.
-However, when it comes to children, extra attention should always be paid around the organization of the trip, but also safety.
+Sailing is one of the activities that not only children but also adults easily fall in love with.
+However, when it comes to children, extra attention should always be paid to the organization of the trip, but also safety.

 Is taking pets on a yacht a good idea?

-There is a possibility that the animal will be very scared, but also like humans will get seasickness so you must be careful to bring with you sufficient medical supplies to solve potential problems as easily as possible.
+There is a possibility that the animal will be very scared, and, like humans, will get seasick so you must be careful to bring with your sufficient medical supplies to solve potential problems as easily as possible.

-During the check-out procedure you need to pay attention to three important things: yacht examination, the amount of fuel (the client is obliged to return the refueled vessels) and finally collecting the deposit you left during the check-in.
+During the check-out procedure, you need to pay attention to three important things: yacht examination, the amount of fuel (the client is obliged to return the refuelled vessels) and finally collecting the deposit you left during the check-in.

-Let's summarize some more advice from sailing experts!
+Let's summarize with some more advice from sailing experts!

-1. Be informed and responsible - The most important thing and advice for a person sailing for the first time is to be well informed before reading, read articles, e-books and books on this topic, but also, if you decide to learn to sail, do it with an experienced sailing expert and practice sailing in ideal conditions of light winds and low traffic.
+- Be informed and responsible - The most important thing and advice for a sailing beginner is to be well informed before reading, read articles, e-books and books on this topic, but also, if you decide to learn to sail, do it with an experienced sailing expert and practice sailing in ideal conditions of light winds and low traffic.

 - Always monitor weather conditions and wind changes - Check the weather forecast daily, never set sail before checking the conditions that will prevail on the scheduled route for that day and check the potential places where you could anchor if there is a large and sudden change in the weather.